MvvsnmDevops4122/Linux/Introduction_1.md

 Linux is an **open-source operating system (OS)**, similar in purpose to Windows or macOS.

-An operating system is the core software that:

-1. Manages all hardware resources like CPU, memory, disk, and devices.
+Linux is secure and fast.

-2. Provides a foundation for applications to run.
+Provides a foundation for applications to run.

-3. Is **case-sensitive** — for example, `kkfunda.txt` and `KKFUNDA.txt` are treated as two different files.
+Is **case-sensitive** — for example, `kkfunda.txt` and `KKFUNDA.txt` are treated as two different files.

-4. Was created in **1991 by Linus Torvalds**.
+It Was created in **1991 by Linus Torvalds**.

----

-## ✨ Key Features of Linux

-- **Multitasking**: Can run multiple programs at the same time without slowing down or crashing.
+**Multitasking**: Can run multiple programs at the same time without slowing down or crashing.

-- **Multi-user**: Supports multiple users accessing the system simultaneously without interfering with each other.
+**Multi-user**: Supports multiple users accessing the system simultaneously without interfering with each other.

 ---